PatrickVuProjects/PatrickVuProjects/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Patrick Vu
 ==================================================================================================================================

-Data Analyst
+Data Analyst | Business Analyst
 ------------

-I am a detective for data as I look for trends and patterns and unveil the why.
-I look to integrate that with my business acumen and land an analyst position.
 I have listed some projects I have worked on in SQL and Python.
 Thanks for taking a look!

 * ✉️  You can contact me at [patrickvuanalyst@gmail.com](mailto:patrickvuanalyst@gmail.com)
 * 🧠  I'm learning SQL, Python, and Tableau